zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/groove/index.html.md

   - Department, Inbound/Outbound, High Touch/Low Touch, Region, Description, Language
   - Example: SD IB LT EMEA CONTENT GER
   - All Sales Dev flows begin with “SD”
+- Have you added the flow to your team collection?
 - Are there labels used that align to our naming convention?
 (Do not create new labels)
 - Is email tracking on/off for each email step?
 - Consider toggling manual steps to allow them to include their own template